adevyish/simpleblr/README.md

 ## NPF Posts

+Photosets made with NPF are normalized to have the same margin (multi-photo rows) and appear higher res (single photo rows).

+## Reblogs

-NPF reblogs are supported with `data-reblog-item-body`.
+Reblogs are supported with `data-reblog-item-body`.
+Simpleblr cleans up reblogs by removing empty paragraphs and leading line breaks.

 For example: